Welcome to The Storied Recipe!

 Bugnes & Carnival

-- For several centuries in the early middle ages, Carnival was an entire season that lasted between Epiphany (January 6th) and Lent (the 6 weeks of preparation for Easter).
+- For several centuries in the early Middle Ages, Carnival was an entire season that lasted between Epiphany (January 6th) and Lent (the 6 weeks of preparation for Easter).
 Everyday people enjoyed this season to the maximum.

 Beignets & Mardi Gras